Master of Business Administration - MBA

 Program for St. Catherine Undergraduate Seniors Taking MBA Courses

-Qualified seniors enrolled at St. Catherine University may enroll in one or two MBA courses (3-6 credits) while completing their undergraduate degree.
+Qualified seniors enrolled at St. Catherine University may enroll in up to nine credits while completing their undergraduate degree.
 These graduate credits count as electives toward the bachelor's degree, or (with approval) as course replacements within the student's major in the undergraduate program.
 Additionally, the credits apply toward the graduate degree if the student is admitted into the MBA program after completing the bachelor's degree.

 Undergraduate students must meet the following conditions to be eligible to take MBA courses: